-A more detailed review of price progressivity will be provided below.
+A more detailed review of price progressivity will be provided in sub-chapter 5.2.

 Cost progressivity

 The cost progressivity is measured by taking a 100 million barrel field (or 100 k well) at an oil price of \$ 80 per barrel and subtracting the government take of a \$ 30 per barrel cost case from the government take of the \$ 10 per barrel case.
 Again if the result is positive the system is progressive.